lipoyang/PWMeter4Citrus/README.md

 <br>

 ## Notes
 This class uses MTUs (Multi function timer pulse units).
-Therefore, it conflicts with PWM output (Servo library and analogWrite) of pin 0, 1, 5, 7, 8 and 11.
-It's under investigation.
+Therefore, it conflicts with PWM output (Servo library and analogWrite) of pin 0 and 11.
+Timer resouces used by Servo library and analogWrite are shown below.
+- 0: MTU1 (conflicts with pulse width meter of pin 0, 1)
+- 1: TPU3
+- 5: TPU4
+- 7: TPU0
+- 8: TPU0
+- 11: MTU3 (conflicts with pulse width meter of pin 2, 3, 4, 10, 11, 12, 13)
+- others: TPU2